jwplayer/ott-web-app/docs/workspaces.md

 The JW OTT Web App is an open-source repository that showcases an OTT app implementing JWP services.
 The OTT Web App, as the name implies, originates as a web only repository.
-But much of the source-code can be re-used for many different platforms.
-Like; Capacitor, React Native, and other frameworks based on TypeScript.
+But much of the source-code can be re-used for many different platforms, like Capacitor, React Native, and other frameworks based on TypeScript.

 Using the previous codebase, it would be quite challenging to re-use the services because of the dependencies and browser usage.
 For example, the AccountController could redirect a user to a different page by using `window.location`.